Florida Adult Guardianships: Alleged Incapacitated Person and Her Attorney

 This March 6, 2020 Fourth DCA opinion is a great example of a Florida guardianship case where the alleged incapacitated person was unhappy with her court appointed counsel.

 Here, the alleged incapacitated person was blatantly opposed to the guardianship.
-She clearly indicated, more than once, that she was dissatisfied with her appointed lawyer and wanted to substitute appointed counsel.
+She clearly indicated, more than once, that she was dissatisfied with her appointed lawyer.
+She wanted to substitute appointed counsel.
 Her court appointed lawyer did not present evidence or cross-examine certain witnesses to help her case.
-In fact, the lawyer argued IN FAVOR of the plenary guardianship, which was the opposite of what the alleged incapacitated person, the lawyer’s client, wanted.
+In fact, the lawyer argued IN FAVOR of the plenary guardianship.
+This was the opposite of what the alleged incapacitated person, the lawyer’s client, wanted.

 The Florida appellate court explained that ” even if the attorney thinks the guardianship would be in the client’s best interest, the attorney whose client opposes guardianship is obligated…to defend against the guardianship petition.”
 Here, the alleged incapacitated person was forced to keep a lawyer who advocated against what she desired.